HCSP & Risk Management

 To be rostered as a Safety Person (HCSP) you are required to do the following:

-- If you don't already have a Hockey Canada profile, contact Tina O'Connor and ask her to set one up for you.
+- If you don't already have a profile in the Hockey Canada Registry, contact Tina O'Connor to create one for you.

-- Complete a Criminal Records Check (CRC) and Vulnerable Persons Check (VPC).
+- Complete a Get your Criminal Record Check (Access Code: RDXVQWH9CU).
 There is no charge for this request.

 - Complete the BC Hockey online course, Respect in Sport for Activity Leaders.
 The cost of this course will be reimbursed.

-- Complete the BC Hockey online course, Concussion Awareness Training Tool.
+- Complete the BC Hockey online course, Concussion Awareness Training Tool - COACH COURSE.
 There is no charge for this course.

 - Complete the BC Hockey online course, Hockey Canada Safety Person.
 The cost of this course will be reimbursed.